Emelit0/React-starter/README.md

 ## Info

 1. Repo contains small boilerplate code to check if everything is running when initializing dev server
-2. Files name "deleteThis.ts" are ment to be replaced or deleted

 ## Download the starter kit